Brazil Digital Nomad Visa - 2026 Update

 Complete a visa quiz and see if you qualify!

-Brazil has become a top destination for digital nomads—and it's easy to see why.
-With a vibrant culture, relatively low cost of living, mild climate, and an ever-growing remote work scene, it’s no surprise that nomads are flocking here.
-Since early 2022, Brazil has offered an official Digital Nomad Visa, making long-term stays smoother than ever.
+Brazil has become a top destination for digital nomads, and it's easy to see why.
+With a vibrant culture, relatively low cost of living, warm climate, and an ever-growing remote work scene, it’s no surprise that nomads are flocking here.
+Brazil introduced its official Digital Nomad Visa in 2022, allowing remote workers to live in the country while working for companies or clients abroad.

 Capital Brasília